lgbrownjr/ser2bt-bridge/README.md

       key_mgmt=WPA-PSK
   }
   ```
-You are now done with this section, safely eject the SD card, and insert it into you raspberry pi zero
+You are now done with this section, safely eject the SD card, and insert it into you raspberry pi zero.
+##### First login:
+- Power on the Pi, and give it about a minute to boot.
+ - Using your favorite SSH client, login into your pi: `pi@<[hostname|IP Address]>`, where *hostname*, or *IP Address* are = to your Pi's.

+**Note: Finding the IP address can be painful unless you have a utility on your PC or phone that can scan the network for active devices.
+Recommend trying the hostname first.**

-- Update OS:
+##### Update OS:
 ```bash
 sudo apt update && sudo apt full-upgrade -y
 ```
+- Reboot your Pi when the upgrade is complete.
+##### Additional OS Setup:
 - Setup using raspi-config:
   - Change *Default Password*.
-  - Under *Network Options:*.
+  - Under *Network Options:*
     - Disable *Waiting for network on boot*.
     - Change hostname.
-  - Under *Interfacing Options:*.
+  - Under *Interfacing Options:*
     - Enable SSH.
     - Enable serial.
-  - Under *localization Options:*.
+  - Under *localization Options:*
     - Setup locals.
     - Set timezone on the Pi.
     - Keyboard (optional).
-  - Under *Advanced Options:*.
+  - Under *Advanced Options:*
-    - Select *Memory Split* and set gpu memory to 16MB.
+    - Select *Memory Split* and set *GPU memory* to 16MB.
+  - Under the main menu, select *exit*, and if it asks you to reboot, do so.
+##### Pre-Requisites:
 - Add the following commands to the terminal:
 ```bash
     sudo echo "dwc2" | sudo tee -a /etc/modules